zlyfer/TTTDiscordZL/README.md

 - See [Discord Bot Permissions](https://discordapp.com/developers/docs/topics/permissions) for reference.

 2. Upon invitation the bot will send you a token.
-As [mentioned](#install-garrys-mod-server-script), you need to insert this token inside of _TTTDiscordZL.lua_.
+As [mentioned](#install-garrys-mod-server-script), you need to insert this token inside of _TTTDiscordLink.lua_.

 ### Configurate The Discord Bot